The weekly newsletter for teachers who lead.

-Meaningful conversations is the theme of this week’s newsletter.
+Thoughtful procedures is the theme of this week’s newsletter.

-Honoring Student Identity is the theme of this week’s newsletter.
+Technology and routines is the theme of this week’s newsletter.

-Author studies are the theme of this week’s newsletter.
+End-of-Year Reflection is the theme of this week’s newsletter.

 We know you want to stay fresh with literacy instruction, but are so busy with students that you don’t always have the time.
 All year long, we publish and deliver the best K-12 literacy practices.
 Join more than 25,000 teachers and literacy leaders from around the globe and empower your students with choice in literacy.